blog and news

 14. Powder Coating

-Powder coating is a dry finishing process where an electrostatically charged powder is sprayed onto the fence material.
-The fence is then cured in an oven, creating a smooth, protective layer that is resistant to chipping, scratching, and UV damage.
-Powder coating is ideal for adding both protection and aesthetic appeal to fences, with a wide range of colors and finishes available.
+Powder coating is a dry process.
+It sprays electrostatic powder onto fence material.
+We then place fences in an oven.
+They cure to form a smooth layer.
+This layer prevents chipping, scratches, UV damage.
+Powder coating thickness is usually 60 to 120 microns.
+It is thicker than liquid paint.
+This provides excellent physical protection.
 Our Palisade Fencing, Garrison Fencing, and Spear Top Fence all use powder coating technology, so they are highly safe and durable, and there are a variety of specifications to choose from.

 Fence Processing Techniques - Powder Coating